A chronology of key events:

 British Prime Minister Gordon Brown apologises for the policy of sending thousands of children to former colonies under a migrant programme that ended 40 years previously.Gillard as PM

-2010 June - Julia Gillard becomes prime minister.
+2010 June - Julia Gillard becomes prime minister, ousting Kevin Rudd in a Labor Party leadership challenge.

 2010 August - Parliamentary elections fail to deliver a clear winner.
 Prime Minister Gillard clings to power after securing support of independents to form a minority government.